ScrPzz/InstagramScraper/README.md

 - Downgrade java to version 11 to avoid browsermob proxy errors

 I *suggest you not to use your personal IG account* to leverage this tool: IG policies are pretty strict and variable and your profile is not unlikely to be banned, even if temporarily.
-As of today (June 7th 2022) the limit of calls to the IG apis seems to be 200/hour.
-A rule of thumb:

-- access to a post ~ 1 call

-- 1 iteration ~ 1 call

-- 12 post loaded ~ 1 call

 All the scripts got some `sleep` with random and fixed values to not spam calls too fast and the db requests too are randomized, but i strongly suggest you to not be greedy.
 Go slow!